Retired attorney, Roger Chard talks about a life of grit, determination and excellence (part 2)

 Retired attorney, Roger Chard talks about a life of grit, determination and excellence (part 1)

-Roger Chard at Parry Peak, Colorado My father was totally blind and was educated at the Michigan School for the Blind.
+Roger Chard at Parry Peak, Colorado Listen to this Article My father was totally blind and was educated at the Michigan School for the Blind.
 He earned bachelors and masters degrees in music from Michigan State University and the University of Michigan.
-He taught at the Michigan School for the Blind, primarily as music director, from 1939 to 1977.
+He taught at the Michigan School for the Blind, primarily as music director,

 Retired attorney, Roger Chard talks about a life of grit, determination and excellence (part 1) Read More »